dhamodharanrk/lets_learn/README.md

 # Learning Simplified

-Based on my 6 Plus years of experiance in Python Programming, i am writing this learning series for new developers.
+Hello Readers!
+Myself Dhamodharan.I am Python Developer with 6+ years of experience in various python based programming technologies.
+I am writing this article for all new the  developers with interst to learn Python very quickly, So each module are frammed based on work and learning experiance from my past years.

+I am pretty sure, you will be Python Programmer in a week!
+Happy Learning!

 ## About Me